-- 5.4 There are currently no fixed price hedging arrangements in place for any of the Region's electricity accounts as spot market electricity pricing has not reached a consistent level that would pose a significant risk to the Region. - 5.5 In addition to facilitating hedges (where required), the Region's electricity advisor also provides services such as strategic advice in account structures, pricing and exiting the Regulated Price Plan (RPP, either tiered or Time-of-Use) and shifts to spot market pricing.
-While the Region has used such retail billing agent services in prior years, no Regional accounts were enrolled in such services in 2023. - 5.6 The Region's electricity advisor also provides support for load curtailment events to allow the Region to undertake peak shifting and/or reduction activities during gridwide high electricity demand peak periods which benefits accounts which are deemed eligible for Class A designation under the Industrial Conservation Initiative (ICI) program with the IESO (generally classified as 1MW average demand or greater).
-From July 2015 to May 2024 (inclusive), it is estimated that the Region's Class A accounts have avoided over \$36.7 million in Global Adjustment charges as a result of being Class A accounts and reducing peak demand during system-wide peak periods.
+- In addition to facilitating hedges (where required), the Region's electricity advisor also provides services such as strategic advice in account structures, pricing and exiting the Regulated Price Plan (RPP, either tiered or Time-of-Use) and shifts to spot market pricing.
+While the Region has used such retail billing agent services in prior years, no Regional accounts were enrolled in such services in 2024. - 5.5 The Region's electricity advisor also provides support for load curtailment events to allow the Region to undertake peak shifting and/or reduction activities during gridwide high electricity demand peak periods which benefits accounts which are deemed eligible for Class A designation under the Industrial Conservation Initiative (ICI) program with the Independent Electricity System Operator (IESO) (generally classified as 1MW average demand or greater).
+From July 2015 to January 2025 (inclusive), it is estimated that the Region's Class A accounts have avoided almost \$39.4 million in Global Adjustment charges as a result of being Class A accounts and reducing peak demand during system-wide peak periods.